-All students pursuing an undergraduate degree may repeat a course one time for the purpose of replacing a poor grade with a higher one for GPA calculations.
-This policy is limited to a maximum of five courses during the entire undergraduate career of a student, and to courses taken at AUIS within the previous two years.
+All students pursuing an undergraduate degree may repeat a course for the purpose of replacing a poor grade with a higher one for GPA calculations.
 All course repeats must be done at AUIS.
-This policy applies to courses taken during the Fall 2013 semester or later.
 The course being retaken must be the same course first taken, unless the course is no longer offered at AUIS, or during the two-year period.
 In such a case, only the department that offered the same course may substitute another course with the approval of the major department.
 All attempts of a given course will appear on the official transcript with the grade(s) earned.
 The transcript will have an explanation that the GPA is calculated using all grades earned in a course except the initial attempt when a course has been repeated.